 All employees of OPERS are eligible for membership in the benefit plans of the System.
 The employer contributions paid on behalf of these employees are funded by revenues in the Income Fund, arising from investment activity and other income.
-The annual required pension and health care contributions for employees for the year ended December 31, 2018 are as follows:
+The annual required pension and health care contributions for employees for the year ended December 31, 2019 are as follows:

-Annual Required Pension and Health Care Contributions Pension Health Care Year Ended Annual Required Contributions Percent Contributed Annual Required Contributions Percent Contributed 2018 \$6,375,042 100% \$507,842 100%
+Annual Required Pension and Health Care Contributions Pen sion Health n Care Year Ended Annual Required Contributions Percent Contributed Annual Required Contributions Percent Contributed 2019 \$6,340,518 100% \$540,224 100%

-Under GASB 51, internal payroll related to the implementation of capital projects is capitalized as part of the fixed asset cost.
-OPERS implemented GASB 51 at the end of 2008, and began capitalizing internal labor costs effective January 1, 2009.
-The capitalized cost includes salary and wages as well as the corresponding employer paid Medicare and retirement contribution expenses.
-The portion of the 2018 annual required contribution included in fixed assets was \$250,048 for pension and \$20,732 for health care.
+In accordance with accounting rules, internal payroll related to the implementation of capital projects is capitalized as part of the fixed asset cost.
+In 2019, OPERS began capitalizing certain implementation costs for subscription-based information technology arrangements (SBITA).
+The capitalizable implementation costs for SBITA were determined using accounting criteria in a recent exposure draft issued by GASB, similar to current guidance we follow for intangible assets.
+The capitalized cost includes salary and wages, as well as the corresponding employer-paid Medicare and retirement contribution expenses.
+The portion of the 2019 annual required contribution included in fixed assets was \$406,744 for pension and \$34,655 for health care.
+The portion of SBITA capitalized in 2019 was \$2.9 million.